digitalfabrik/integreat-cms/sphinx/dev-server.rst

 This is a convenience script which also performs the following actions:

 * Compile and minify CSS
-* Compress JS and CSS files
+* Starting a webpack dev server that compiles js and css code
 * Regenerate and compile translation file
 * Migrate database